 If the market introduces a sustainable universal ID solution and a lot of local websites adopt it, this may prevent budget reallocation to Walled Gardens.
 Its technological objective is to identify users cross-site, similar to 3P cookies, but using different identifiers.

-In this case, two identifiers will work in conjunction: 1P-site cookies and permanent user identifiers, such as e-mail (hashed) and phone number (hashed).
+In this case, two identifiers will work in conjunction: 1st-party website cookies and permanent user identifiers, such as e-mail (hashed) and phone number (hashed).

-Germany, France, and Portugal have already implemented unified ID solutions that operate effectively.
+Germany, France, and Portugal have already implemented universal ID solutions that operate effectively.
 In the CEE market, Admixer ID is up and running.